FullSol/amplifier/Sprints.md

     - [ ] Go over project initialization - Calvin
     - [ ] Set expectations for getting work completed & communication (open conversation, holding each other accountable)
         - Issues will be posted for the weekend.
 If you need help/get stuck/fall behind....
 COMMUNICATE(**DISCORD**) :)
-        - Group project: Relying on each other and each other's work to move forward in the project.
+        - Calvin - Group project: Relying on each other and each other's work to move forward in the project.
 Don't let any issue you have just sit.
-Reach out.
+Reach out via Discord, DM.
             - Complete tasks
             - Respect one another
         - Julian is very excited, is very optimistic, wants to see the project already running
-        - Joachim: Knowing what exactly is being asked of me.
+        - Joachim: "Knowing what exactly is being asked of me."
-        - Levi: Get your $tuff organized af
+        - Levi: Organization
+        - Patrick: Communication, commmunication, communication!
     - [ ] Patrick, Calvin, Levi -> meeting for Git branching
         - Feel free to join!
  <br> </br>